adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » I think that novels that leave out technology misrepresent life as badly as Victorians misrepresented life by leaving out sex. - Kurt Vonnegut</code></pre>
+<pre><code>1 » One friend in a lifetime is much; two are many; three are hardly possible.
+Friendship needs a certain parallelism of life, a community of thought, a rivalry of aim. - Brooks Adams</code></pre>
-<pre><code>2 » However rare true love may be, it is less so than true friendship. - François de La Rochefoucauld</code></pre>
+<pre><code>2 » Avoid having your ego so close to your position that when your position falls, your ego goes with it. - Colin Powell</code></pre>
-<pre><code>3 » We choose our joys and sorrows long before we experience them. - Kahlil Gibran</code></pre>
+<pre><code>3 » Problems are only opportunities with thorns on them. - Hugh Miller</code></pre>
 </details>

 <!--END_SECTION:waka-->